 - Bordjiesrif and Buffels Bay have braai and picnic facilities and tidal pools for swimming.

 As you drive back to Cape Town there’s some colourful beach huts you might want to stop to photograph at Muizenberg Beach.
-It’s a popular place with photographers, Instagrammers and a paradise for surfers.
+It’s a popular place in South Africa for photographers, Instagrammers and a paradise for surfers.

 Muizenberg has a huge white sandy beach which is popular with surfers and families.
 This is also the best place in South Africa to learn how to surf with an array of surf schools on offer.
 Or simply grab some fish and chips and watch surfers ride the waves.

 Phil and Garth’s Top 5 Cape Point & Boulders Beach Penguins Tips

 - Tip #1: Do not feed the penguins, light BBQs, smoke or drink alcohol on the public Boulder’s Beach.